-There is currently a high demand for histotechnologists in hospitals, labs, clinics and industry.
-Average starting salary is $42,000 per year.
+Histotechnologists prepare tissue samples for microscopic examination in the treatment and diagnosis of disease.
+There is currently a high demand for histotechnologists in hospitals, labs, clinics, and industry.

 Medical Laboratory Science

-Designed for students who are considering a career in nursing, the Pre-Nursing program allows students to enroll in co-requisite courses or to earn a guaranteed space in the nursing program upon completion of prescribed courses with a specific cumulative GPA.
+Designed for students who are considering a career in nursing or radiologic technology, these tracks allow students to enroll in co-requisite courses or to earn a guaranteed space in the nursing or radiologic technology program.

+Surgical Technologists assist in surgeries by setting up the operating room, passing instruments and other supplies to the surgeon, and assisting in various aspects of the surgical procedure.
 Students gain experience in the latest cutting-edge technologies and can complete the program in 12 or 18 months.
-Average starting salary is $30,000 per year.

 The college also offers many non-credit courses and programs, some as short as a day or as long as eight weeks.
 Information about programs such as Nurse Aid I and II, Phlebotomy, Healing Touch, Anesthesia Tech, Blood Banking Specialist, and many more can be found under Continuing Education.